Chalk home page

 )

 Temporal consistency is especially difficult when you want to build new features.
-Continuing the example from the previous section, imagine you’ve observed Business.sales and Business.cogs many times in the past, and for each of the businesses that you track, these values have changed over time.
+Building on the first scenario, imagine you’ve observed Business.sales and Business.cogs many times in the past, and for each of the businesses that you track, these values have changed over time.

 Now, you want to compute a new feature, Business.gross_profit, which is the difference between Business.sales and Business.cogs.
-You can do this by writing a function get_rev that takes Business.sales and Business.cogs as arguments and returns Business.gross_profit:
+We can add an underscore expression to compute this new feature:

 @features